-The whole Christmas season can though be problematic for some autistic people.
-And the key word in that sentence is “some”.
-Everyone is an individual and therefore will experience the Christmas Season in a different and unique way.
-The key message here is that there is not right or wrong way “to do Christmas”.
+Christmas and the festive season can be overwhelming and stressful for some autistic people at the best of times, and the ongoing Covid-19 (Coronavirus) pandemic has further added to their anxiety.
+The keyword in that sentence is “some”.
+Everyone is an individual and experience the Christmas Season differently and uniquely.
+The key message here is that there is not a right or wrong way “to do Christmas”.

-Although it is up to individuals how Christmas is celebrated, or indeed not celebrated the harsh reality is that there are often huge social expectations attached to it.
-The pressure of having to socialise and mix with people, including family, who you may not see very often, and due to current circumstances may not have seen for a long time, can be very daunting for people with ASC.
-For example, if you don’t enjoy physical contact there is little reason to expect that a hug and a kiss from a relative, work colleague or friend, just because its Christmas, is going to be any more welcomed than it would be any day of the year.
-It may well be worth having a quiet word with visitors in advance of such social situations to avoid this happening.
+Although it is up to individuals how they celebrate Christmas, or indeed not, the harsh reality is that there are often many social expectations attached to it.
+The pressure of having to socialise and mix with people, including family, whom you may not see very often (especially in the current climate), can be very daunting for people with ASC.
+For example, if you don’t enjoy physical contact, there is little reason to expect a hug and a kiss from a relative, work colleague or friend, just because it’s Christmas.
+It may well be worth having a quiet word with visitors, friends and colleagues, in advance of such social situations to avoid this happening.

 Routine is often important to people with ASC, it provides stability in the fast-moving kaleidoscope of daily life.
 At Christmas routine seems to fly out the window only to be replaced with a whole myriad of strangeness that happens but once a year for often, apparently, no logical or explainable reason.
 Where routines are going to change then this needs to be planned and the individual needs to have some control and input into these changes.
 Encouraging individuals to get involved and mapping out the activities and events during the period on a large planner can be helpful to provide an advance warning of what’s going to happen and when.
 Even if they don’t want to get involved having a plan removes the destabilising element of surprise.